 Cash flow from operating activities can be materially impacted by the storage of crude oil in periods of a contango market, when the price of crude oil for future deliveries is higher than current prices.
-In the month we pay for the stored crude oil, we borrow under our credit facilities or commercial paper program (or use cash on hand) to pay for the crude oil, which negatively impacts operating cash flow.
+In the month we pay for the stored crude oil, we borrow under the credit facilities or the PAA commercial paper program (or use cash on hand) to pay for the crude oil, which negatively impacts operating cash flow.
 Conversely, cash flow from operating activities increases during the period in which we collect the cash from the sale of the stored crude oil.
 Similarly, the level of NGL and other product inventory stored and held for resale at period end affects our cash flow from operating activities.

-In periods when the market is not in contango, we typically sell our crude oil during the same month in which we purchase it and we do not rely on borrowings under our credit facilities or commercial paper program to pay for the crude oil.
+In periods when the market is not in contango, we typically sell our crude oil during the same month in which we purchase it and we do not rely on borrowings under the credit facilities or the PAA commercial paper program to pay for the crude oil.
 During such market conditions, our accounts payable and accounts receivable generally move in tandem as we make payments and receive payments for the purchase and sale of crude oil in the same month, which is the month following such activity.
-In periods during which we build inventory, regardless of market structure, we may rely on our credit facilities or commercial paper program to pay for the inventory.
+In periods during which we build inventory, regardless of market structure, we may rely on the credit facilities or the PAA commercial paper program to pay for the inventory.
 In addition, we use derivative instruments to manage the risks associated with the purchase and sale of our commodities.
 Therefore, our cash flow from operating activities may be impacted by the margin deposit requirements related to our derivative activities and/or the timing of settlement of our derivative activities.
-For example, gains and losses from settled instruments that qualify as effective cash flow hedges are deferred in AOCI, but may impact operating cash flow in the period settled.
-See Note 12 to our Consolidated Financial Statements for a discussion regarding our derivatives and risk management activities.
+For example, gains and losses from settled instruments that qualify as effective cash flow hedges are deferred in accumulated other comprehensive income/loss, but may impact operating cash flow in the period settled.
+See Note 11 to our Consolidated Financial Statements for a discussion regarding our derivatives and risk management activities.

-Net cash provided by operating activities for the years ended December 31, 2014, 2013 and 2012 was approximately \$2.0 billion, \$1.95 billion and \$1.24 billion, respectively, and primarily resulted from earnings from our operations.
+Net cash provided by operating activities for the years ended December 31, 2015, 2014 and 2013 was approximately \$1.3 billion, \$2.0 billion and \$1.95 billion, respectively, and primarily resulted from earnings from our operations.
 Additionally, as discussed further below, changes in our inventory levels during these years impacted our cash flow from operating activities.